 Breanna earned her Bachelors Degree in Psychology and Criminal Justice from Kent State University.
 She then went on to earn her Masters degree in Clinical Mental Health Counseling from Youngstown State University.
 While earning her degree, she completed her internship at the Mahoning County Juvenile Court.
 There she gained valuable experience working with children, adolescents, and their families to overcome trauma, depression, anxiety, mood disorders, and LGBT+ issues.
 She uses an individualized, non-judgmental approach to counseling, allowing her clients to utilize their own strengths to achieve their personal goals.

-Shannon Fahy is a Licensed Independent Social Worker, earning a Master’s Degree in Social Work from the Ohio State University.
+Shannon Fahy is a Licensed Independent Social Worker with Supervision designation, earning a Master’s Degree in Social Work from the Ohio State University.
 She also studied social and political conditions in Belfast, Northern Ireland, and has worked as a therapist for over 10 years with children, adolescents, and adults, most of whom have experienced significant trauma.
 Her specialties include depression, anxiety, trauma (including domestic violence and sexual assault), self-injury, body image and self-esteem, relationship issues, and women’s issues.
 Shannon is trained in the use of Eye Movement Desensitization and Reprocessing (EMDR) a highly specialized therapy that has impressive results in helping people overcome trauma.
 She also conducts trainings in cultural competence, domestic violence, self-injury, trauma informed care, and other areas related to mental health.
 Using a non-judgmental approach in her work, and considering how history, life experiences, and societal messages impact one’s capacity for growth, Shannon looks for the strengths that all people have and helps them to empower themselves.